Compare two cars

 Verdict

 BMW appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Insignia beats the other contender by far, making it the best choice without even considering other things.
 From there things take a different direction, with BMW being considerably quicker, thus putting more smile on driver's face.
 To make things even better, it consumps less fuel!
 At the end, as much as I'd like to give you a winner here, it's simply a pure tie if you ask me.
-Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
-Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
+I'm only here to help.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us